JamesTheHacker/browser-tools/README.md

 - /home/chronos/

 ## Decrypting passwords
 Passwords and some other data are encrypted, to decrypt these you can use this C# function featured in the C# version of BrowserTools.
+You have to add a reference to the `System.Security` namespace.
 ```csharp
 private static string Decrypt(string data)
 {